Mill3/mill3-packages/packages/wp-theme-boilerplate/README.md

 ## How to install

-Our boilerplate package is distributed with NPMJS, init a new project and install it :
+Our boilerplate package is distributed with NPM, init a new project and install with it :

+**Note:** make sure you run thoses commands inside a fresh empty WP theme directory.
+Not at the root of your Wordpress installation.

 ```bash
 npm init